top of page

 The Noise of "Normal"

-My first job out of college was on Capitol Hill, and I spent years moving through the rigid arena of Washington D.C.
+My first job out of college was as a Legislative Aide on Capitol Hill.
+I spent years moving through the political arena of Washington D.C.
 In that world, everything is incentivized toward being a "serious," reputable person.
-Credibility is currency, and it’s earned by adhering to a very specific script—a pre-approved vernacular, logical frameworks, laser focus on the topics deemed important by the consensus.
+Credibility is currency, and it’s earned by adhering to a very specific script—a pre-approved vernacular, logical frameworks, an agreement of focus, tone perspectives.
+These agreements are set by the Congressional members themselves, urged and whipped by Political leadership.

 I’m grateful to be in more creative spaces now, but that experience showed me just how suffocating certain realities can be.